-The Watchtower judges, disfellowships, hates , and shuns JW's who leave the organization, contrary to what Jesus taught in the Bible.
-Luke 6:27-41;
+The organization judges, disfellowships, hates , and shuns JW's who leave the organization, contrary to the principles of love Jesus taught.
+Here's why they're wrong about shunning.

-JW's say they're not a cult.
-They say that people can leave anytime they want and they are absolutely correct.
-Millions have left the Watchtower.
+JW's say that people can leave anytime they want and they are absolutely correct.
+Millions have left the Watchtower Society.
 There's only one little problem that they conveniently don't talk about.
 They are embarrassed to say that they're not allowed to associate with parents, children, close family members, and friends who leave.
 The fact that they attempt to hide this important information, should tell you something about their integrity.
 They know they're doing something wrong.
 But instead of changing their doctrines, they hide the truth from outsiders by saying JW's can leave at any time.
 No one stops them.

-The truth is that the Watchtower does not allow members to associate with disfellowshipped JW's.
-Therefore millions upon millions of families and close personal friendships have been destroyed since 1952 when disfellowshipping first began.
+The Watchtower shunning policy has destroyed millions upon millions of families and close personal friendships since 1952 when disfellowshipping first began.
 They won't volunteer that information.
 They want to keep it a secret, but it's a fact easily documented on this website and in Watchtower publications.
 It's public record.

-Listen to this twisted Watchtower logic.
-Instead of rightfully blaming the Watchtower for destroying families, JW's are told to blame family members who leave!
+In the following video, JW's are told to blame family members who leave!
 After all, if they didn't leave, the relationships would still be in tact.

-The Watchtower even blames Jehovah for destroying families.
-They say that Jehovah requires loyalty, instead of accepting responsibility and saying the Watchtower requires loyalty.
+Watchtower also blames Jehovah for destroying families.
+They say that Jehovah requires loyalty, instead of accepting responsibility and saying Watchtower requires loyalty.
 JW's are required to follow organizational rules, regardless if they are right or wrong.
 God doesn't require people to belong to a religion and follow their rules.

-The truth is that JW's are free to continue worshipping Jehovah after they leave if they choose to do so.
-The Watchtower disfellowships, shuns, and hates.
+JW's are free to continue worshipping Jehovah after they leave if they choose to do so.
+JW.ORG disfellowships, shuns, and hates.
 God does not.
-Luke 6:35; Disfellowshipping from the Watchtower doesn't end one's relationship with God.
+Luke 6:35; Disfellowshipping from the Watchtower organization doesn't end one's relationship with God.
 This is a glaring false assumption.
 In fact the opposite is true.
-Leaving the Watchtower allows JW's to worship God exclusively and directly.
-By rejecting the Watchtower, they can be 100% loyal to God alone.
+Leaving JW.ORG allows JW's to worship God exclusively and directly.
+By rejecting JW.ORG they can be 100% loyal to God alone.

-JW's are loyal to God based on what the Watchtower told them God said.
+JW's are loyal to God based on what JW.ORG told them God said.
 Disfellowshipped JW's can choose to be loyal to God based on what God told them directly.

 Notice in the above video that 'apostates', Jehovah, and even Jesus is blamed for breaking up families.
-The only party that does not accept responsibility is the Watchtower.
-This is interesting because JW's shun members who leave because it is required by the Watchtower.
+The only party that does not accept responsibility is JW.ORG..
+This is interesting because JW's shun members who leave because it is required by JW.ORG.